 The Riedlin-Schott Community Room & Its Hallway Entrance

-For Meetings, Events and Conferences In the Former Offices of the Historical Bavarian Brewery
+For Meetings, Events and Conferences In the Former & Historical Bavarian Brewery

 Just as the Bavarian Brewery provided areas (in the former Rathskeller and Tap Room) for the community to meet for special occasions used by different civic groups, companies and families), Kenton County is also providing a space for such uses.
 It is called the Riedlin-Schott (Community) Room, named after the families that owned and operated the brewery for over 80 years.
 It is situated on the second floor of the south wing of the Kenton County Government Center, in what was formerly the offices of the Bavarian Brewery.
 To access the Riedlin-Schott Room, as shown in the photos below, it is necessary to use either of two adjacent elevators from the lobby to the second floor, and then cross an atrium bridge to a hallway.
 The hallway leading to the Riedlin-Schott Room is across the bridge and past the double doors.

 THE HALLWAY to the Riedlin-Schott Room begins where the brew kettle was formerly situated.
 On one side are a couple display cabinets containing numerous brewery artifacts.
 Opposite it are 1911 doors from the Brew House made of cypress wood with photos in their windows that show the equipment used on each of the building's five floors for brewing, along with a graphic next to the doors explaining the brewing process.
 On a wall before passing the employee elevator, there are large aerial photos c.
 1950 of the brewery property identifying about a dozen buildings that created the brewery complex.